 I felt rather small there, and insignificant

-But an insignificance of great joy too,
+But an insignificance with peace too,

 For there is something beautiful in just being